 CloudTrail continuously records API calls made in your AWS account.
 It then delivers and stores log files and you can view a seven-day log of any recorded activity through the AWS Management Console.
 You can also monitor and receive alarms through CloudWatch and receive SNS notifications when specific activity occurs.
-AWS CloudTrail is perfect for performing a security analysis of your applications on AWS, troubleshooting operational issues, and aids in compliance and regulation audits.
+CloudTrail is perfect for performing a security analysis of your AWS cloud environment, troubleshooting operational issues, and aids in compliance and regulation audits.

 What Benefits Does CloudTrail Provide?